 The amount of money you receive depends on the severity of your injuries, portion of fault, number of defendants, amount of property damage, and other relevant factors.
 An e-scooter accident lawyer can assess your claim and estimate what your case could be worth.
 Call us at 888-407-2955.

 When filing a lawsuit, you want the most aggressive and confident California e-scooter accident attorney by your side.
 Neale & Fhima has a winning track record in securing significant payouts.

 California Vehicle Code Sections 21220 through 21235 cover motorized scooters.
 Following is an easy reference:

 As the popularity of e-scooters soars in both California and nationwide, statistics have emerged.
 These include:

 One of the more unpleasant statistics show that e-scooter injuries are rapidly on the rise.
 As more and more people discover these scooters, many more will be on trails and roadways.
 That’s why some California cities have taken a closer look at regulating scooters to reduce collisions and ensure consumer safety.

 A skilled California e-scooter accident lawyer at Neale & Fhima will fight for the compensation you deserve if you’ve been injured.
 E-scooter accidents can be serious because riders have so little protection, scooters can be hard to see, and they are much smaller and lighter than other vehicles on the road.
-If you’ve sustained a spine or neck injury, burns, TBI or any other injury due to an electric scooter accident in California, Neale & Fhima can help you seek financial compensation.
-You don’t have to endure large medical bills and lost wages all by yourself.
+If you’ve sustained a spine or neck injury, burns, TBI or any other injury due to an electric scooter accident in California, Neale & Fhima, the experienced spinal cord injury lawyers, can help you seek financial compensation.
 Call us at 888-407-2955 for a free consultation about your case.